signapay/processor-interview-ut/README.md

   - name, card number, balance
   - specifically accounts with poor standing
 - Failed transaction parses (strings)
-  - It was assumed that transaction target card to match a known account
+  - ~~It was assumed that transaction target card to match a known account~~
+  - It can be assumed that a transaction target card must match a known account, and that a transaction event affects both cards.
+This is no longer the default behavior.

 ### Error Logging